KMKINGMAN/philosophers-42/docs/README.md

 - **Complete API Reference**: Full documentation of all functions and data structures
 - **Interactive 3D Game**: Three.js powered game where users can control philosophers' actions
 - **Educational Content**: Lessons about concurrency concepts built into the interactive elements
+- **Historical Context**: Timeline and background on the problem's origins and key figures
+- **Solution Approaches**: Detailed explanations of various solution strategies, including monitors